SpriteOvO/Telegram-Anti-Revoke/README.md

 Currently only compatible with Windows Telegram 1.9.0 ~ 2.1.2 or higher.

 ## :hamburger: Usage
+1. Go to the [Release Page](https://github.com/SpriteOvO/Telegram-Anti-Revoke/releases) to download the latest version of the plugin.
-1. Close the running Telegram process.
+2. Close the running Telegram process.
-2. Copy *version.dll* file into the Telegram root directory.
+3. Copy *version.dll* file into the Telegram root directory.
-3. Run the Telegram program.
+4. Run the Telegram program.

 ## :bug: Report
-Please use the [GitHub issue tracker](https://github.com/SpriteOvO/Telegram-Anti-Revoke/issues) for reporting problems or suggesting new features.
+Please use the [Issue Tracker](https://github.com/SpriteOvO/Telegram-Anti-Revoke/issues) for reporting problems or suggesting new features.

 <!--
 If a crash occurs, please provide the following information when reporting a problem: